astuyve/astuyve.github.io/_posts/2023-12-28-containers-on-lambda.md

 If all of your functions are under 30mb and you're team is comfortable with zip files, then it may be worth continuing with zip files.
 For me personally, all new Lambda-backed APIs I create are based on container images using the Lambda web adapter.

-Ultimately your team and anyone you hire likely **knows how to use containers** already.
-Containers are as fast or faster than zip functions, have more powerful build configurations, and more easily support existing workflows.
+Ultimately your team and anyone you hire likely **already knows how to use containers**.
+Containers start as fast or faster than zip functions, have more powerful build configurations, and more easily support existing workflows.
+Finally, containers make it easy to optionally move your application to something like Fargate or AppRunner if costs become a primary concern.

 It's time to use containers on Lambda.